Inoviopay/Bankful-Demo/README.md

 - See the request includes PAN + Network Transaction ID but NOT CVV

 **Implementation - Option 1 (Network Transaction ID - Current Demo):**
-When Shopify sends renewal request with PAN + Network Transaction ID (no CVV), process payment with Inovio using `orig_card_brand_transid` parameter, return success/failure to Shopify.
+When Shopify sends renewal request with PAN + Network Transaction ID (no CVV), process payment with Inovio using `ORIG_CARD_BRAND_TRANSID` parameter, return success/failure to Shopify.

 **Implementation - Option 2 (CUST_ID):**
-Process payment with Inovio using `CUST_ID` and `request_rebill=1`, return success/failure to Shopify.
+Process payment with Inovio using `CUST_ID` and `REQUEST_REBILL=1`, return success/failure to Shopify.

 **Benefit of Option 2:** Works with processors that don't support Network Transaction ID, providing broader processor compatibility.